mikeder/mikeder.github.io/content/blog/jupiter-6-repairs-2022/index.md

 date: 2022-11-09T19:48:40-05:00
 draft: false
 tags:
-- Vintage
+- vintage
-- Synthesizer
+- synthesizer
-- Repair
+- repair
 ---

 I've begun to address the [issues](/blog/jupiter-6-issues-2022) with my Jupiter 6 so I figured I'd start a new post specific to this repair attempt.